-Note: If you are installing Database Vault for Oracle Real Application Clusters (Oracle RAC), then you need to shut down all Oracle processes on all cluster nodes.
-See Chapter A, "How to Stop Processes in an Existing Oracle Real Application Clusters Database" for more details.
+Note: Do not use SQLPlus to start and stop Oracle RAC instances.
+See "How to Stop Processes in an Existing Oracle Real Application" Clusters Database" for more details.

 Configure the Oracle User's Environment

 Run Oracle Universal Installer (OUI) using the account that owns the Oracle software.
 This is usually the oracle account.